robpieke/advent2023/README.md

 ### Day 10 - Groovy

 I'm not sure this puzzle (or at least my solution to it) really allowed the language to shine.
 Some of the [indexed iteration](10_Groovy/10a.groovy#L21) was nice, but if I look at my usage of Groovy from last year, I didn't get to use any regular expressions or multiple return values (unpacking?).
 I also didn't like [constantly using `New`](10_Groovy/10a.groovy#L2-L15).

+### Day 11 - Julia

+For this puzzle I went searching for a language that would let me easily slice a 2D array by row or column.
+Since I'd already used R on Day 6, I used Julia this time and it was excellent.
+I was really impressed that everything I wanted to do seemed to just exist as a function I could call, from [searching for all the stars](11_Julia/11a.jl#L9) to [iterating and aggregating costs](11_Julia/11a.jl#L17) as one-liners.
+Granted I was constantly searching Google for "how do I...?", but the result was very concise and pleasing.